pavellazar/leetcode-playground/README.md

 ### 34. Find First and Last Position of Element in Sorted Array

+[DONE] Uses binary search to find the first and last positions of a target element in a sorted array, handling edge cases for duplicates.

 ### 153. Find Minimum in Rotated Sorted Array

+[DONE] Uses binary search to find the minimum element in a rotated sorted array by checking midpoints and adjusting search boundaries based on comparisons.

 ### 704. Binary Search

-### 1060.
-Find Missing Number in a Sorted Array

-Use binary search to find the missing number in a sorted array of unique integers.
-The array contains numbers from 0 to n, with one number missing.
-Tests binary search and edge case handling.
+[DONE] Implements binary search to find a target value in a sorted array, returning its index or -1 if not found.

 ## Linked List